top of page

 Vivid Art in Post-Reformation England

-To be published by the Paul Mellon Centre and Yale University Press in Spring 2023.
+Paul Mellon Centre & Yale University Press

 What's the point of a painted clock?

+This research explored the symbolism of clocks and watches in Tudor portraits.
 I discovered that clocks didn’t just remind viewers of the onslaught of time and the approach of death, but had a complex range of secret meanings which said a lot about the people who owned them.
 I revealed the clock’s hidden symbolism, which included personal qualities such as reliability, patience and self-control, but also religious ideas about the workings of the soul, expressing different ideas about faith and salvation.

 Image: Cornelis Visscher the Elder, Jacques Wittewronghele, 1574.
 Rothamstead Research, Harpenden.